domRiddle/ASF/IPC.md

 `KeepSensitiveDetails` is `bool` type that specifies whether sensitive details such as `SteamLogin` or `SteamPassword` should be inherited from existing config (if available).
 This field is optional and defaults to `true`.
 When enabled, sensitive properties defined with value of `null` will be inherited from current config.

-Currently, following properties are considered sensitive and can be set to `null` in order to be inherited: `SteamLogin`, `SteamPassword`, `SteamParentalPIN`.
+Currently, following properties are considered sensitive and can be set to `null` in order to be inherited: `SteamLogin`, `SteamPassword`, `SteamParentalCode`.

 ```shell
 curl -X POST -H "Content-Type: application/json" -d '{"BotConfig":{"Enabled":false,"Paused":true}}' /Api/Bot/archi